You’ve just bought your first guitar? Congratulations! Someone’s given you one as a gift? Even better! Welcome to the world of guitar playing!

 Thankfully, these are easy tasks.
 Grab that tuner that you own, and play a 12th fret harmonic on each string of your guitar, one string at a time.
 What’s a 12th fret harmonic?
 It’s where you lightly touch the string over the 12th fret (the metal fret, not the wood where you put your finger to make the note) but don’t press down.
 Plucking the string will make a high-pitched note sound: this is a 12th fret harmonic, and it’s the same note as the open string, it just sounds exactly one octave higher.

 So, play that 12th fret harmonic and watch your tuner.
 If the tuner reads the note as being in tune, then that string should intonate fine across the whole spectrum of frets.
 Happy days!
 Now do the same for each subsequent string.
-If all of them are ringing true to pitch, then your intonation is grand and you can move on from this step, happy in the knowledge that your guitar is sounding mega.
-If not, then you have an issue with intonation.
+If all of them are ringing true to pitch, then your intonation is grand and you can move on from this step, happy in the knowledge that your guitar is sounding correct.
+If not, then you have a slight issue with intonation.

 Relax!
 It’s an easy fix.
 Look at the bridge of your guitar, and inspect where the string sits.
 This part of the bridge is called the saddle, and it’s normally adjustable from the back with a star-headed screwdriver (if you have a stratocaster or telecaster-style guitar) or from the back of the bridge with a slot-head screwdriver if you have a Les Paul/SG-style ‘tune-o-matic’ bridge.
 The individual string saddles can be adjusted forwards (towards the pickups) and backwards (away from the pickups) to help compensate for intonation issues.
 So, if your 12th fret harmonic indicated a little sharp - that, is, higher than the centre - then you need to effectively shorten the string’s travel by adjusting the saddle forwards, towards the pickups.
 Just try a little, retune the string and sound the harmonic again until your tuner hits the centre mark.